 Early Review of the Specialist Homelessness Services Program

 The Early Review of the Specialist Homelessness Services Program: Final report provides timely feedback from clients, service providers and stakeholders about how the SHS system reforms and service responses are being implemented.
-It looks at what is and isn’t working well and identifies key areas where FACS and the homelessness sector can work together to improve services.
+It looks at what is and isn’t working well and identifies key areas where DCJ and the homelessness sector can work together to improve services.